 Why People Give

-In this first blog of the series, we start with what we know about givers and why they give.
+In this first blog post of the series, we start with what we know about givers and why they give.

 People give because they: